GoogleContainerTools/skaffold/DEVELOPMENT.md

 ### Reviews

 Each PR must be reviewed by a maintainer.
-This maintainer will add the `kokoro:run` label to a PR to kick of [the integration tests](#integration-tests), which must pass for the PR to be submitted.
+This maintainer will add the `kokoro:run` label to a PR to kick off [the integration tests](#integration-tests), which must pass for the PR to be submitted.